|Lightship New Bedford LV 114/WAL 536, MA|

 LV 114 was built by Albina Iron Works of Portland, Oregon, at a contract price of $228,121.
 After her launching, the lightship left Portland on August 5, 1930 and arrived at her first station, Fire Island, New York, on September 20.
 The journey covered 5,892 miles and included layovers at San Francisco, San Pedro, Balboa (the Pacific entrance to the Panama Canal), Navassa, Charleston, and Portsmouth.

 LV 114 was stationed at Diamond Shoals for just two years, before beginning service as the Relief lightship for the first district in 1947.
-After eleven years of relief duty, LV 114 was assigned to the Pollock Rip Station in 1958.
+After eleven years of relief duty, LV 114 was assigned to Pollock Rip Station in 1958.
 This station was located about four miles off Monomoy Point and served to mark the eastern entrance to Nantucket Sound.
-When the Pollock Rip Station was discontinued in 1969, LV 114 was assigned to the Portland, Maine Station, where she would serve for two years before being decommissioned on November 5, 1971.
+When Pollock Rip Station was discontinued in 1969, LV 114 was assigned to the Portland, Maine Station, where she would serve for two years before being decommissioned on November 5, 1971.

-Marty Krzywicki co-founded the Lightship Sailors Association in 1999 to honor lightship sailors and help preserve the few remaining.
+Marty Krzywicki co-founded the Lightship Sailors Association in 1999 to honor lightship sailors and help preserve the few remaining lightships.
 When asked by a reporter how he would feel if LV 114 was scrapped, Krzywicki replied, “I’d be heartbroken.
 This is a ship my life depended on when I served on it.”
-For some, it truly was heart wrenching to see a lightship that was on the National Register of Historic Places torn into small pieces, but some residents of New Bedford felt the lightship had no real connection to the city and the city’s precious resources would be better spent on other properties.
+For some, it truly was heart wrenching to see a lightship that was on the National Register of Historic Places be torn into small pieces, but some residents of New Bedford felt the lightship had no real connection to the city and that the city’s precious resources would be better spent on other properties.

 Formerly located near the State Pier in New Bedford.

 Notes from a friend:Kraig writes: